What is a California Registered Agent?

 - Secure Online Client Account to Store and Manage Your Service of Process

-- Use of Our California Business Address on California Business Filings
+- Stable California Business Address you can use on on CA Business Filings

 - Round-the-Clock Compliance Monitoring

 - Same-Day Document Scans of All Your Legal Correspondence

 - Immediate Notification for All Service of Process

 - No Hidden Fees or Per Doc Charges

 - Reliable Customer Service From California Business Experts

 We take registered agent service seriously.
 Most agents in California are actually law firms and CPAs, and their registered agent clients are only a small portion of their overall income.
 How much dedication do you think you get from someone who considers you an “Added Service”?
 At California Legal Scriveners, we are dedicated to every client because business filings and registered agent service are all we do.
 With us, you get more than just someone to accept service of process.
 You get an entire business identity in a box.